Secret Wars: Publication history

-Fictional planet biography
+Planet biography

 First Battleworld

 The Beyonder merged dozens of fragments from many planets (including a suburb of Denver, Colorado, from Earth), to create Battleworld, intended to provide an unfamiliar environment where all contestants could use their powers to the fullest.
-Many peoples, both alien and human, were brought along "for the ride" by this method; it was because of this that Spider-Woman II was on Battleworld, as was Zsaji, the healer, who had brief romances with both the Human Torch of the Fantastic Four and Colossus of the X-Men.
+Many peoples, both alien and human, were brought along "for the ride" by this method; it was because of this that Spider-Woman was on Battleworld, as was Zsaji, the healer, who had brief romances with both the Human Torch of the Fantastic Four and Colossus of the X-Men.

 In the aftermath of Secret Wars, the planet became infected with cosmic energy when the Beyonder reclaimed his stolen power from Doctor Doom.
-This led to a "wish fulfillment" phenomenon whereby force of will could alter reality; for example, repairing Captain America's unbreakable shield or allowing Mister Fantastic to create a way to take them quickly home.
-This may be due to the Beyonder's nature as an incomplete Cosmic Cube, which allows the wielder to alter reality by force of will, or was an aspect of the "heart's desire" promised by the Beyonder and granted to the winners of the Secret Wars.
-All the heroes left the planet, except for Ben Grimm.
-He stayed behind because he was able to change to and from his human form while on the planet's surface; his adventures were recounted in his own side-series while She-Hulk took his place in the Fantastic Four.
-After Ben returned home—he had defeated Ultron and slain his manifested dark side Grimm the Sorcerer—the planet had no more reason to exist and broke apart.
+This led to a "wish fulfillment" phenomenon whereby force of will could alter reality; for example, repairing Captain America's shield or allowing Mister Fantastic to create a way to take them quickly home.
+All the heroes left the planet, except for Ben Grimm, who stayed behind because he was able to change to and from his human form while on the planet's surface.
+After Ben returned home, the planet had no more reason to exist and broke apart.

-It is unknown whether all pieces returned to their home planets; the fragment of Colorado was ferried back to Earth with its citizens and the Secret Wars villains by Molecule Man.

 Second Battleworld

-A mock Battleworld appeared in the miniseries Beyond!
+A mock Battleworld appeared in the miniseries Beyond!.
 It was constructed by the Stranger posing as the Beyonder for the purposes of studying various combatants from Earth under the guise of battle.
 This faux Battleworld was destroyed at the end of the miniseries by the departure of the irate Stranger with Gravity holding it together long enough for his group to escape at the cost of his life.
 Gravity was later resurrected by Epoch as the new Protector of the Universe.